Last Updated | September 5, 2022

-- Information about a patient’s socioeconomic status is combined with data in a patient’s EMR to predict the possibility of admitting the patient in the hospital in advance.
+- Information about a patient’s socioeconomic status is combined with data in a patient’s EMR to predict the possibility of admitting the patient to the hospital in advance.

 - Further, if any chronic disease is recognized, the data is forwarded to the relevant medical professionals.
 They are instantly informed to develop preventive care plans for individual patients.

 What EMR Systems are used in Healthcare?

 Lots of EMR systems are being used in the Healthcare industry to digitize patient health data.
 Not just this, but medical staffs also use EMR systems to keep track of patient care data- of past as well as the present.

 The use of EMR is quite helpful for solo practitioners who can manage their small patient base easily using an electronic medical record system.
 These are some of the top EMRs used by healthcare providers:

 These EMR systems may be based on either of these types of EMR software